 Galaxies begin to form

-t = 109 years, 18 K : Galaxy Formation Local mass density fluctuations act as seeds for stellar and galaxy formation.
-The exact mechanism is still not understood.
-Nucleosynthesis, synthesis of heavier nuclei such as carbon up to iron, starts occurring in the thermonuclear reactors that are stars.
-Even heavier elements are synthesized and dispersed in the brief moment during which stellar collapse and supernovae explosions occur.
+t = 109 years, 18 K : Galaxy Formation Local mass density fluctuations act as seeds for stellar and galaxy formation (the exact mechanism is still not understood).
+Nucleosynthesis, the synthesis of heavier nuclei such as carbon up to iron, starts occurring in the thermonuclear reactors that are stars.
+Heavier elements are synthesized and dispersed in the moments when stars collapse and supernova explosions occur.

 Man begins to wonder where it all came from